Plotting in R with ggplot2

 Control of color/fill scales can be best achieved through the gradient subfunctions of scale.

-• scale_(colour/fill)_gradient - 2 colour gradient (eg. low to high BMI)
+• scale_(color/fill)_gradient - 2 color gradient (eg. low to high BMI)

 Both functions take a common set of arguments:-

-• low - colour for low end of gradient scale
+• low - color for low end of gradient scale

-• high - colour for high end of gradient scale.
+• high - color for high end of gradient scale.

-• na.value - colour for any NA values.
+• na.value - color for any NA values.

 Color